Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - Artwork positioned on left. visible, displayed and aligned correctly.
         - Section text & Social media icons are position on the right and aligned correctly in a column.
         - Both section should be aligned and spaced evenly.
+    - (On displays over 992 px) Confirm artwork, content and social media links are displayed and aligned correctly.

     Footer
     - Confirm footer position at bottom of page.